Spark0914724/test-blog/README.md

 A minimal blog with categories and articles, built in **pure PHP 8** using **Smarty** and **MySQL**.
 No frameworks.

+## AI usage
+I used an AI assistant to speed up some boilerplate (project skeleton, Docker/SCSS setup, and sample seed data text), but I designed the solution, wired the project logic, and tested the application myself.

 ## Requirements

 - PHP 8.1+